RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 		say (decoded :: list)
 	```

 + Run the program again and try it with messages of your own and check that it is decoded by Dee.
-Be careful to make sure that you type in a message which is allowed - 10 letters a-z maximum, no spaces or symbols.
+Be careful to make sure that you type in a message which is __allowed__ - 10 letters a-z maximum, no spaces or symbols.

+## Challenge: Allow longer messages { .challenge }

+An earlier challenge asked how you can have message longer than 10 letters.
+Now you can try and do it!

+## Activity Checklist { .check }

+# Change the program so that it allows a message of up to __26__ letters, so you can use the alphabet as a test message (which has 26 letters).

+__Hint__ You only need to make __one__ change to the program to be able to do this (apart from changing what the __ask__ block says).

+# Test the program using the message "__abcdefghijklmnopqrstuvwxyz__" and make sure the coded list looks random and the decoded list is the same as the original message.